How To Get Over a Breakup?

 For instance: You aren’t happy with the unhealthy food you consume.
 This is a great opportunity for you to finally do something about it.

-How about changing hobbies, people, places you visit?
+How about changing hobbies, people, and places you visit?
 Can you think of a better motivator than the break up to have the desire to change those things?

 Take the negative experience and turn it to your advantage.
 Show the world that the separation didn’t break you, but that it made you.